knudsvik/ctc_csv/README.md

 ![](./resources/ctc_grafana.gif)

-The script will find all csv files in a directory and parse the data, label it, making it timezone aware and push it to an influxdb database before deleting the csv files.
+The script will find all csv files in a directory and parse the data, making it timezone aware and push it to an influxdb database before deleting the csv files.
+My initial setup (old display) created unlabeled csv files and I had to guess what the data was based on observations.
+After buying a new display in 2022 (to hook up Modbus) I discovered that the csv files now created is labeled, thus making this process much better.

 It has only been tested with my own setup which consist of a CTC EcoZenith i250 immersion heater, CTC EcoAir 400 heat pump and one flow loop of underfloor heating.

+### Labeled CSV files
+All data are labeled in the second row of the csv file.
+One of my csv files has been uploaded for reference: [20221021.csv](./resources/20221021.csv)

+### Unlabeled CSV files
-The data has been identified with my setup manually an covers:
+The data has been identified based on observations:
 * Tank upper temperature
 * Tank lower temperature
 * Primary flow 1 temperature